ContinuousSecurityTooling/keycloak-auditor/README.md

 3. To use the REST endpoint (e.g. `http://localhost:8080/master/realms/${KEYCLOAK_REALM}/auditing/users`) create a client which uses client credentials grant
    * `full scope` needed for the client
    * Realm Role Mapping neeeded

+## Configuration

+* `AUD_DISABLE_EXTERNAL_ACCESS` - To disable API being externally accessible to a cluster.
+Set the environment variable 'AUD_DISABLE_EXTERNAL_ACCESS'.
+Once set enable the header 'X-Forwarded-Host' on your proxy.
+This is enabled by default on HA Proxy on Openshift.
+* `KC_AUD_DISABLE_ROLE_CHECK` - To disable realm access check set value to `true`.
+Defaults to `false`